7 Career Fields Booming in Pennsylvania (and Nationwide)

 After you make the decision to invest in a graduate degree, you want to be sure to have a good understanding of what careers are seeing positive job growth — both nationally and in the area in which you're pursuing your degree.

-By the way, set in Aston, Pennsylvania, in the heart of Delaware County, Neumann's scenic campus offers an intimate, small-town atmosphere with easy access to the cultural hub of Philadelphia, which is less than 30 minutes away by car.
+Set in Aston, Pennsylvania, in the heart of Delaware County, Neumann's scenic campus offers an intimate, small-town atmosphere with easy access to the cultural hub of Philadelphia, which is less than 30 minutes away by car.
 Neumann University is also a short distance from Washington D.C. and New York City, as both are about 2 hours and 30 minutes away.

 Map showing Neumann University proximity to DC New York City and Philadelphia